What about socialization?

 “Socialization.”
 Merriam-Webster.com.
 Merriam-Webster, n.d.
 Web.
 27 June 2016.

 I witnessed other interactions, such as big kids pushing smaller kids on swings, or helping them climb ladders.
-Once, when a little one tripped and began crying, two older girls rushed over to help her up and brush her off.
+When a little one tripped and began crying, two older girls rushed over to help her up and brush her off.

 A Good Kind of “Weird”

-Not too long ago I had to take my teen daughter to the doctor.
+Not too long ago, I took my teen daughter to the doctor.
 While checking out, the office staff started asking me questions about her.
 Then they commented that they would have guessed that she was older because she looked them in the eye, had self-confidence, and spoke maturely.
 There was just something about her.

 - The home-educated are doing well, typically above average, on measures of social, emotional, and psychological development.
 Research measures include peer interaction, self-concept, leadership skills, family cohesion, participation in community service, and self-esteem.